2019 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2. Broad Strike Error

-These errors create dramatically oversized coins with design elements that may appear stretched or incomplete at the expanded edges.
-Market values range from $75-150 for moderate broad strikes, while extreme examples showing significant diameter expansion can reach $200-400, especially if the date and mint mark remain fully visible.
+Market values range from $75–$150 for moderate broad strikes.
+Dramatic examples with significant diameter expansion can reach $200–$400, especially if the date and mint mark remain clearly visible.

 3. Off-Center Strike